What Sugar Should I Use When Home Brewing?

 What sugar should I use when home brewing?

 It is widely accepted that dextrose (glucose) is the best sugar for brewing.
 Dextrose, when used in the boil can lighten the body, boost alcohol, and dry out big beers.
-Dextrose yields up to 35 gravity points per pound per gallon, 77 points per kilo per gallon or 345 points per kilo per litre and is 100 per cent fermentable.
+Dextrose yields up to 35 gravity points per pound per gallon, 77 points per kilo per gallon or 345 points per kilo per litre.
+In simpler terms, 200g of dextrose in 1 gallon, raises the ABV by 1% and is 100 percent fermentable.

 Table sugar or granulated sugar refers to sucrose, which is a disaccharide, made from combining glucose and fructose.